Parent PLUS Loan Forgiveness Options & Alternatives

 While Parent PLUS loans aren’t eligible for ICR, there is a way around this rule.
 If you consolidate your Parent PLUS loans with a Direct Consolidation loan, you can then enter into an ICR plan, reducing your payments.

-Once you’re on an ICR plan, you’re eligible for loan forgiveness after 25 years of making payments.
+Once you’re on an ICR plan, you’re eligible for Parent PLUS loan forgiveness after 25 years of making payments.
 Once that 25 years is up, the remaining balance on your loans is discharged.
 That’s a long time to wait for loan forgiveness, but it can give you substantial relief during your repayment period.

 One thing to keep in mind is that the forgiven balance under ICR forgiveness is taxable as income.
 While forgiveness can provide you with significant savings, you should plan for a large tax bill.